Inheritor-Vision/archify2/README.md

 - Add an option to list all playlists monitored
 - Add old playlist to user playlists
 - See how it works for radios
+- Change how proxy works (not a feature but a CLI option, but don't use "from env" of rspotify but set it manually).
+Same for others rspotify struct, set them manually, not with env.

 ## Debug